AndhikaWB/VSCodePortable/VSCodePortable/App/FirstRun/VSCode/extensions/ReadMe.txt

-Place your VSIX files here to install them on first run.
+Place your VSIX files here to be installed on first run.